-There are ten Medicare supplements to choose from: Plans A-N. Each plans offers a varying amount of coverage filling in some or all of the gaps in Original Medicare A & B.
+There are ten Medicare supplements to choose from.
+Each plan offers a varying amount of coverage filling in some or all of the gaps in Original Medicare A & B.

 Plan F is the most comprehensive policy and fills in all of the gaps in Medicare.
-In other words, if you encounter a Medicare approved expense, Plan F pays for the rest.
-However, if you are new to Medicare in year 2020 and beyond, Plans F and C will no longer be available for purchase.
+In other words, if you encounter a Medicare-approved expense, Plan F pays for the rest.
+However, if you are new to Medicare in the year 2020 and beyond, Plans F and C will no longer be available for purchase.
 The next best supplements are Plans G & N.

 Plans G and N are popular as they cover the most common gaps and have little out-of-pocket exposure.
 Most of our clients compare the premiums and the benefits of each plan in order to find the one that best suits their needs.
 With Plan G you have a very small deductible and with Plan N you have the same deductible and small office copays.

-Other popular low cost supplement plans are High Deductible Plan G and F. These policies do not pay toward your medical expenses until the annual deductible has been met.
-This amount is $2,370 for 2021.
+Other popular low-cost supplement plans are High Deductible Plan G and F. These policies do not pay toward your medical expenses until the annual deductible has been met.
+This amount is $3,470 for 2023.
 Monthly premiums with HD Plans G & F are some of the lowest of any policies available.

 You have a six-month open enrollment window to purchase Medicare supplement insurance when you turn age 65 and are new to Medicare Part B. Some people defer this window by keeping their group coverage and then later enrolling in Medicare Part B. Others enroll in Part B before age 65 and qualify for Medicare due to a disability.